apollographql/federation-hotchocolate/README.md

 #### Generating schema at build time

 See [HotChocolate documentation](https://chillicream.com/docs/hotchocolate/v13/server/command-line) for details on the server support for command line interface.
+In order to generate schema at build time, you need to add additional dependency on `HotChocolate.AspNetCore.CommandLine` package and configure your server to allow it to `RunWithGraphQLCommands`.

 ```csharp
 var builder = WebApplication.CreateBuilder(args);